adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 In order to active `Salt`, just type `sudo salt-key -A` in order to accept all minions.
 You are now ready for using `sudo salt '*' pkg.upgrade` from main control pane in order to upgrade all nodes in one single time.

-### K0S install
+### K0S

+#### Install

 Once successfully logged, note the `k0sctl.yaml` file automatically generated in your home directory.
 You're now finally ready to install your Kubernetes cluster by simply launching `k0sctl apply` !

+> If you get any random error, try again, k0sctl is not 100% reliable...
+Be sure to have SSH access to other nodes with `ssh data-01 -p2222 -i .ssh/id_cluster`

-After successfully install, you should have access to your shiny new K8S instance.
+After successfully install, you should have access to your shiny new K0S instance.
 Type `sudo k0s kubectl get nodes -o wide` to check node status and be sure all nodes is ready and have proper private IPs.

+#### Remote access

+In order to connect remotely to your K0S cluster, use `k0sctl kubeconfig` in order to print all token connection and merge it to your local kubectl client (default to `~/.kube/config`).

+> I highly encourage you to use <https://github.com/shanoor/kubectl-aliases-powershell> (bash) or <https://github.com/ahmetb/kubectl-aliases> (PS) for better CLI experience.

 ## :memo: License ##